EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 == Description ==

 This addon extends Easy Forms for MailChimp by creating an additional section on the form builder called 'EU Law Compliance.'
-There you can manage a checkbox that will make your form compliant with The EU Opt-In Directive (Directive 2002/58/EC, Directive 2003/58/EC) which covers all direct email marketing messages, including charitable and political messages.
+There you can manage a checkbox that will assist with making your form compliant with The EU Opt-In Directive (Directive 2002/58/EC, Directive 2003/58/EC) which covers all direct email marketing messages, including charitable and political messages.

 Below all of the MailChimp forms on your site there will be a check box accompanied by some customizable text.